The GLP-1 Grocery List: Foods That Support Appetite, Energy & Long-Term Success

 Smoothie ingredients

-Spices & Flavor Boosters (Appetite-Friendly)
+Spices & Flavor Boosters (make eating easier)

 Sea salt & black pepper